ajirnyi/iish-iqss/README.md

 * The Rserve service does not automatically start when it is installed for the first time.
 * When installing TwoRavens for the first time, apache does not restart and read in the configuration.
+* The glassfish installation order is wrong: it sets up glassfish, starts it and then adds library and config dependencies.
+The service start should be the last step.

 To do
 -----

+* The Rserver config uses a static file in files/dataverse/conf/R/ but it should be a template.
 * Discuss how to move on from here: a dataverse installation module on https://forge.puppetlabs.com/ so developers and IT administrators can setup their DTAP environment ?
 * Test with Centos 7 ?
 * Shibboleth